ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 ```
 ### ModalOptions

 `ModalOptions` is an options class passed to the Modal Dialog class when opening the Dialog.
-The properties are pretty self explanatory.
-The `Parameters` property gives flexibility in what gets passed.
+The properties are pretty self explanatory.  `Parameters` provides a flexibility way to pass values.
 ```c#
 public class ModalOptions
 {